jacquelinechan09/FileCopyingApplet/README.md

  - If using the latter option to open a pop-up File Explorer window, please do this:
    - Copy {CTRL-C} the folder path from the File Explorer pop-up, then close this window.
 Please do not close the applet itself!
    - Paste the folder path into the "Destination Folder" text box.
 3. Click the "Copy Files" button.
-If all inputs provided are valid, the files should successfully be copied over.
+If all inputs are valid, the files should successfully be copied over.
 Please note that no files will be deleted from the original source location.